 Kid Contact: Suppose You Refuse Mediation ?

 When parents dissolve a civil partnership, children get caught in the middle.
 Childcare and parenting can lead to tension and non-stop conflict.
 It’s no surprise that kids suffer the most.
-Changes in academic performance, behavior, and perspective are common impacts.
+Changes in academic performance, behaviour, and perspective are common impacts.

 Child contact disputes take a variety of forms.
 As a parent, it’s normal to feel that your relationship with them has been maliciously obstructed.
 Perhaps, your ex-spouse has stopped your contact with your kids.

 Disputes over child contact can be disappointing and holds especially true for the excluded parent.
 But in family mediation, each parent is prepared to negotiate whether a proposed resolution is in the best child’s interests in the long run.

 It’s even natural to feel differing opinions in the beginning.
 Mediation won’t change that.
 However, a professional can help you find a middle ground.
 This means both parties can stop hostilities and other serious conflicts in the future.